Skip to main content

 Who investigates deaths in custody?

 If the death took place in a police station or following contact with the police, the Independent Office for Police Conduct (IOPC) will usually investigate, or alternatively manage or supervise the investigation by the police.
-If the death has taken place in a prison or in other non-police settings, the police will investigate.
+The IOPC is independent from the police and it’s their job to investigate any allegations of criminal conduct by police officers.
+Information about the IOPC can be found on its website: We are the Independent Office for Police Conduct.

 Who advises on charge and prosecutes death in custody cases?

 There is an extensive quality assurance process for approving charging decisions for these cases.
-Ultimately, every case where a charging decision is made by a prosecutor is considered personally by the Director of Public Prosecutions (DPP), although the responsibility for the decision always remains with the prosecutor who makes it.
+Ultimately, every case where a charging decision is made by a prosecutor is considered personally by the DPP, although the responsibility for the decision always remains with the prosecutor who makes it.

 Self-defence and Reasonable Force